Annual Compliance

 When must the Annual General Meeting be held?

-The AGM must be held within 18 months of incorporation and subsequently within 15 months of the last AGM.
+The first AGM must be held within 18 months of incorporation.
+Subsequent AGMs must be held once every calendar year, and no later than 15 months after the previous AGM.

 What is the deadline for filing the Annual Return?